Where is ITV's Van Der Valk filmed?

 “That came from, again that first boat trip saying, that oil rig used to be a restaurant, and me six months later coming to episode three, and thinking where would be good to have a shootout?
 And thinking, no way will we get that…”

-Van Der Valk begins on Sunday 13 September at 9/8c on PBS Masterpiece in the US
+Van Der Valk airs on Sundays at 9/8c on PBS Masterpiece in the US